janhsimon/aem/readme.md

 (The fields above are repeated for each vertex in the file.)

 The bone indices 1-4 and extra bone indices index into the [bone section](#bone-section).
 The sum of all bone weights is always 1.
 If a vertex is affected by less than 4 bones, the additional bone weights are 0.0, and the corresponding bone indices are -1.
-The bone indices 1-4 express skeletal animation, while the extra bone index is always applied with 100% weight to all vertices in a mesh, and expresses mesh animation.
+The bone indices 1-4 express skeletal animation, while the extra bone index is always applied with 100% weight to all vertices in a mesh and expresses mesh animation.

 ## Index Section